 There are only two teams in the league that regularly experience what the Vikings are going to endure in the eight days they have to prepare for two games – the Dallas Cowboys and the Detroit Lions.
 Thanks to the expansion of the NFL to the point that it has its own network, the worst of teams get prime-time Thursday night games for a TV contract the NFL awarded to itself (they even put in a bid of their own money that would, ironically, be paid back to themselves – a brilliant concept).

-has conducted hundreds of interviews about Thursday games.
+Over the years, Viking Update has conducted hundreds of interviews about Thursday games.
 As several former Cowboys and Lions over the years have ended up with locker space at Winter Park, it's been a natural question – what is that week like?
 Seven days compressed to four.
 Monday you are healing up.
 Tuesday becomes Friday.
 Wednesday becomes Saturday.

 If you're the Buccaneers, you're crying foul.
 Tampa Bay has to play New Orleans Sunday – an angry team without a head coach that has had two weeks to prepare for them (the Saints are coming off their bye week) – and the Bucs are in for a war on Sunday with a hated divisional rival.
 Never underestimate the intensity of playing the same team twice every year as opposed to AFC teams seen once every four years.
 The Bucs will be beat up on Monday win, lose or tie.
 Monday's out.
 Tuesday will be more of a walk-through than a practice.
 Wednesday will be a prep session as the team prepares to disembark for Minnesota.